oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/402-MobileLab.md

 To create a connector for an ACCS service to get offer information, we will:
 - Create a REST connector API for ACCS service
-- Test the connector API
+- Test the connector API for ACCS service

 ### Prerequisites ###
 - Loyalty management MBE created in the previous lab.